-In early 2009, UAMS opened a new hospital, a 540,000-square-foot facility with 234 adult beds and 60 neonatal beds.
-This facility enables the people of UAMS to create comfort, hope and healing for more patients and families than ever before.
-Also in 2009, in response to a nationwide shortage of health care professionals, UAMS opened a northwest Arkansas regional campus in Fayetteville to help produce more physicians, nurses, pharmacist and other health care professionals.
+In early 2009, UAMS opened a new hospital, a 540,000-square-foot facility with 234 adult beds (since expanded to 346 adult beds) and 64 neonatal beds.
+This facility enables UAMS to create comfort, hope and healing for more patients and families than ever before.
+Also in 2009, in response to a nationwide shortage of health care professionals, UAMS opened Northwest Regional Campus in Fayetteville to help produce more physicians, nurses, pharmacists and other health care professionals.

-In addition to its state-of-the art hospital and outpatient center, which serves as the center of the institution’s now 84-acre campus, UAMS is home to the Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health and a Graduate School with growing enrollment that included 2,890 students and 782 resident physicians.
+In addition to its state-of-the art hospital and outpatient center, which serves as the center of the institution’s now 84-acre campus, UAMS is home to the Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health and a Graduate School with growing enrollment of 2,870 students and 799 resident physicians.

 The Myeloma Institute at UAMS is part of the Cancer Institute and has performed more blood stem cell transplants for myeloma than any other facility in the world.
 Each year, the Myeloma Institute evaluates about 500 new patients.
-Fifty-five percent of these patients are from outside of Arkansas, coming to UAMS from all over the United States and from abroad.
+Fifty-five percent of these patients are from outside of Arkansas, coming to UAMS from all over the United States and more than 50 countries.
 On any given day, there are about 200 myeloma patients staying in Little Rock for diagnosis and treatment of their disease.

 The Harvey & Bernice Jones Eye Institute was founded in 1994 and houses the Department of Ophthalmology and the Pat & Willard Walker Eye Research Center.
-Through a nationwide network, the Eye Bank provides the gift of sight to more than 600 patients each year.
+Through a nationwide network, the Arkansas Lions Eye Bank & Laboratory at UAMS provides the gift of sight to more than 400 patients each year.

-The UAMS Psychiatric Research Institute, adjacent to the main hospital and occupied in 2009, combines psychiatric research and education with inpatient and outpatient care and is one of the most innovative psychiatric treatment and research facilities in the nation.
+The UAMS Psychiatric Research Institute, adjacent to the main hospital, opened in 2009 and combines psychiatric research and education with inpatient and outpatient care as one of the most innovative psychiatric treatment and research facilities in the nation.

 The Jackson T. Stephens Spine & Neurosciences Institute at UAMS is a center for research, education and clinical care related to the spine and features an expansive physical therapy room with special equipment that can measure minute improvements in patients’ progress and a wheelchair-accessible swimming pool designed for water therapy.

-The Donald W. Reynolds Institute on Aging, home to the UAMS Department of Geriatrics, is one of the most recognized geriatric centers in the nation.
+The Donald W. Reynolds Institute on Aging, home to the UAMS College of Medicine Department of Geriatrics, is one of the most recognized geriatric centers in the nation.
 The department was established in 1997 and by 2003 was listed in the top 10 geriatrics programs in medical schools by U.S. News and World Report.
-The Donald W. Reynolds Institute on Aging in 2012 opened a four-floor, 55,000-square-foot expansion, bringing the institute to eight floors.
+The Institute on Aging in 2012 opened a four-floor, 55,000-square-foot expansion, bringing the institute to eight floors.
 Two months earlier the institute dedicated a 396-foot pedestrian bridge connecting the Reynolds Institute with the nearby Jackson T. Stephens Spine & Neurosciences Institute.